asivery/webminidisc/README.md

 #### Important changes:

 For Web MiniDisc Pro development on Apple Silicon as of v1.3.0 going forward, to successfully built it, npm/node will need a few legacy dependencies to be installed on your machine until certain core parts of WebMD Pro have been addressed further or replaced for alternatives.

+The following section asumes you are developing using a more recent node version, but at minimum node v18.11.0.
+If you are still using and older version of node, this may not apply to you.

 ##### Install Xcode Build Tools CLI & Homebrew
 In macOS Terminal: `xcode-select install`, wait for it to finish then proceed with homebrew: `-c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)`